-The CarEth Foundation's initial funding came from G. Sterling Grumman, who made his fortune in the stock market (with G. S. Grumman & Associates).
-He was also a board member of the Center for Defense Information.
-The Foundation was named for two of Mr. Grumman's aunts, Carol and Ethel Grumman (taking the first three letters from each of their names).
-After Mr. Grumman died in a mountain climbing accident when he was in his seventies, his sister Helen took the reins of the Foundation, becoming its first President; today she is a member of the Foundation's board of directors.
-Another Grumman sister, Ethel Grumman Ackley, is the Foundation's current President.
-Two of Ethel's in-laws, Scott and Ted Ackley, are the Foundation's Vice President and Secretary, respectively.
-Still another relative, Lee Grumman, is the Treasurer.
+The CarEth Foundation was named for two of Grumman's aunts, Carol and Ethel Grumman—taking the first three letters from each of their names.
+After Mr. Grumman died in a mountain-climbing accident in 1969, his sister Helen took the reins as president of the Foundation.
+Another Grumman sister, Ethel Grumman Ackley, eventually replaced Helen in that role.
+Moreover, two of Ethel's in-laws, Scott and Ted Ackley, became the Foundation's vice president and secretary, respectively.
+And still another relative, Lee Grumman, became CF's treasurer.

-A notable CarEth Foundation Director is Byron Rushing, a member of the Massachusetts House of Representatives, a South Africa rights activist, a former director of the Museum of Afro-American History, and a board member of Grassroots International.
-Rushing has made racial issues in employment and academia the focus of his legislative activities, strongly supporting affirmative action policies in those areas.
+A notable former director of the CarEth Foundation is Byron Rushing, who has been a member of the Massachusetts House of Representatives since 1982.
+Strongly supportive of affirmative action, Rushing has made racial issues in employment and academia a major focus of his legislative activities.
+In addition, he was formerly a South Africa rights activist, a director of the Museum of Afro-American History, and a board member of Grassroots International.

-The CarEth Foundation earmarks its grants for organizations it believes are doing important work to promote international peace.
-These are predominantly leftist groups that are harshly critical of American foreign and domestic policies, blaming the United States for virtually all international conflicts and inequities.
-Among the beneficiaries of CarEth Foundation funding are: the American Friends Service Committee; the Center for Economic and Policy Research; the Center for Media and Democracy; Fairness and Accuracy in Reporting; Friends of the Earth; Global Exchange; Grassroots International; the Institute for Policy Studies; the Institute for Public Accuracy; International A.N.S.W.E.R.; the Interreligious Foundation for Community Organization; the National Council of Churches; the New Israel Fund; Nonviolent Peaceforce; Ta’ayush; the Tides Foundation and the Tides Center; and the Women's International League for Peace and Freedom.
+CF carefully targets its grant-making activities toward organizations that it believes are doing important work to promote international peace.
+These groups tend to be harshly critical of U.S. foreign and domestic policies, and to side with America's adversaries in virtually all international disputes.
+Among the beneficiaries of CarEth Foundation funding are: the American Friends Service Committee, the Center for Economic and Policy Research, the Center for Media and Democracy, Fairness and Accuracy in Reporting, Friends of the Earth, Global Exchange, Grassroots International, the Institute for Policy Studies, the Institute for Public Accuracy, the Interreligious Foundation for Community Organization, the National Council of Churches, the New Israel Fund, the Nonviolent Peaceforce, Public Citizen, Rethinking Schools, Ta’ayush, the Tides Foundation and the Tides Center, and the Women's International League for Peace and Freedom.

-To view a list of additional noteworthy grantees of the CarEth Foundation, click here.
+To view a list of additional noteworthy CF grantees, click here.